Quasisymmetric Embeddability of Weak Tangents: Visual spheres of expanding Thurston maps

+Finally, we apply Thereon \ref{wttob} and Corollary \ref{kge} to $S$ and $\tilde{S}$ to induce a quasisymmetry from an open neighborhood of $S$ to an open neighborhood of $\tilde{S}$.
+Since every quasisymmetry is quasiconformal, this finises the proof of Theorem \ref{lsigm} by applying Theorem \ref{lsss}.

-\subsection{Visual spheres of expanding Thurston maps}
+\section{Visual spheres of expanding Thurston maps}

-An expanding Thurston map $f: S^2 \to S^2$ is a branched covering map on a topological sphere with $\deg(f) \geq 2$ such that $f$ locally expands $S^2$.
-We investigate these maps in this subsection and apply our results to visual spheres of expanding Thurston maps.
-The main reference is \cite{BM17}.
+An expanding Thurston map $f: S^2 \to S^2$ is a branched covering map on a topological sphere that locally expands $S^2$.
+We investigate these maps in this section and apply our results to visual spheres of expanding Thurston maps.
+The main reference of this section is \cite{BM17}.